Director of Public Prosecutions

 If the DPP considers the court sentence to be too lenient, it may appeal the sentence to the Court of Appeal.
 The DPP cannot appeal against a sentence given in the District Court.

-What happens if the DPP decides not to prosecute?
+If the DPP decides not to prosecute

 The DPP’s office does not meet people to discuss decisions.
 You can read more information on the decision to prosecute.